 The Company is also actively identifying, evaluating and pursuing opportunities to in-license, acquire or invest in pharmaceutical and biotechnology products, technologies and/or companies.
 The scope of these activities is broad and may from time to time include financing existing or later-acquired products, technologies or companies through partnerships, joint ventures, direct financings, and/or public or private spin-outs.
 The Company has begun to diversify its product base while continuing to progress and evaluate the CNDO-201 and CNDO-109 clinical programs.

-As of June 30, 2014, the Company has four wholly owned subsidiaries: Innmune Limited, Coronado SO Co., Inc., Cyprium Inc., and TSO Development Corporation, Inc.
+As of September 30, 2014, the Company has six wholly owned subsidiaries: Innmune Limited, Coronado SO Co., Inc., Cyprium Inc., Altamira Bio Inc. formerly TSO Development Corporation, Inc., Journey Medical Corporation and CB Pharma Acquisition Corp.

 Recent 2014 Developments